Current

 Fall 2024 - present

-Yu-Hsin received his B.S. in Chemistry from National Taiwan University in June of 2022.
-At NTU, Yu-Hsin worked primarily on C-H borylation of alkynes and silylene chemistry under the supervision of Dr. Ching-Wen Chiu.
-Yu-Hsin arrived at Texas A&M in the fall of 2024 and join the Ozerov group in the October of the same year.
-Yu-Hsin is currently functionalizing carboranes to raise the solubility of cationic species.
+Yu-Hsin received his B.S. in chemistry from National Taiwan University in Summer 2022.
+At NTU, Yu-Hsin worked under the supervision of Dr. Ching-Wen Chiu on alkyne C-H borylation catalysis and silylene chemistry.
+Yu-Hsin arrived at Texas A&M in Fall 2024 and joined the Ozerov group in October of the same year.
+Yu-Hsin is currently synthesizing functionalized carborane anions to enhance cation solubility in the hydrodefluorination of perfluoroalkanes.

 Ruth Ann Gholson